S0LsTicee/Metatranscriptomics_Analysis/README.md

 Access RStudio on the web from your browser and log in with your Linux username and password:```http://localhost:YOUR_SERVER_IP``` (usually, ```http://localhost:8787``` would work as the default for your machine).

-Manage the RStudio server when it lags due to an overwhelming input history:
+Manage and troubleshoot the RStudio server, especially when it lags due to an overwhelming input history:
 ```ruby
 sudo systemctl stop rstudio-server #Stop service
 rm -rf /home/yourusername/.local/rstudio/ #Clear RStudio session data for specific user
 rm /home/yourusername/.RData #Clear RStudio workspace data
 sudo systemctl restart rstudio-server #Restart service

 sudo journalctl -u rstudio-server #Check logs if an error occurs
 ```